Cairi-S/tom-poulson/README.md

 **Download button** - Users are provided the opportunity to learn more about the musician via a download button linking to a pdf of the musicians full biography.

-**Ensembles and Projects page** -  Users are able to learn more about the groups and projects that the musician is a part of to discover whether they musician would make a suitable partner for a collaboration.
+**Ensembles and Projects page** -  Users are able to learn more about the groups and projects that the musician is a part of to discover whether the musician would make a suitable partner for a collaboration.

-**Contact Page** - Allows potential collaborators to ask questions, and/or make an initial enquiry in to the musicians availability.
+**Contact Page** - Allows potential collaborators to ask questions, and/or make an initial enquiry about the musician's availability.

 ## FUTURE FEATURES ##